fblissjr/uv-bash-zsh-helpers/README.md

     if [ -f "${home}/.bash_uv_helpers.sh" ]; then
         . "${home}/.bash_uv_helpers.sh"
     fi
+    # or use the zsh script path if you saved that one
     ```
 4.  reload your shell: `source ~/.bashrc` or `source ~/.zshrc` (or just open a new terminal).